r2ctx/Gesture-Controlled-Obstacle-Avoidence-Car/index.md

 #define TRIG2 5
 #define ECHO2 3

-// Maps H-Bridge --> Uno ports
-int IN1 = 9;
+// map H-Bridge outputs to Uno ports int IN1 = 9;
 int IN2 = 8;
 int IN3 = 7;